Lou-Flan/bot-dog/README.md

-## Run Options

 For a more personalised experience, run the application by inputting the following command.

-Please make sure your computer volume is turned on before running the application.
+> Please make sure your computer volume is turned on before running the application.

 ```
 $ ruby bot-dog.rb